John5505/All-work/Neighborhood game/Readme.txt

-One of my more recent quick projects, still a bit glitchy but should help
+One of my more recent quick projects

 if you want a full copy of the resulting game feel free to contact me at johnsima851@gmail.com